Rebecca Rippon: National team

-Rippon has made 265 appearances for the Australian national team.
+Rippon made 265 appearances for the Australian national team.
 She won gold medals at a member of the national team at the 2006 World Cup and 2012 Pan Pacific.
 She won a silver medal at the 2007 World Championships.
 She was named to the team that competed in 2008 at the FINA world league preliminary round in Tianjin, China.
 In a 2008 Asia-Oceania qualifier against China for the World League Super Finals, she played in the 11–9 win that went to a penalty shoot out.
 In the match, she scored a goal for Australia.
 In 2009, she was a member of a team that compete at the FINA World Championships.
 She played in the semi-finals game against New Zealand that Australia won 14–4.
 In the game, she scored three goals.
 After being cut from the national team competing at the 2012 Summer Olympics, she announced her retirement from the sport.
 In April 2011, she attended a training camp at the Australian Institute of Sport where the coach was "selecting a team for the major championships over winter."
 In July 2011, she was a member of the Australian Stingers that competed in the 2011 FINA World Championships in Shanghai as a field player.
 In preparation for this tournament, she attended a team training camp in Perth, Western Australia.
 She competed in the Pan Pacific Championships in January 2012 for the Australian Stingers.